ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Terrain Correction

 The terrain correction is performed in slant range geometry.
+A mapping function is created, mapping from DEM space into SAR space.
 The actual mapping of the initial image into projected space is only applied once to mitigate the propagation of any resampling errors.
 All intermediate steps only update the look-up table used for the mapping.

 By default, images are not coregistered to the DEM.
 While RTC results can be improved by matching imagery to a high-quality DEM, different acquisitions over the same area may not always be matched to the DEM in the same way, due in part to the presence of speckle.
 This can introduce spatial inconsistencies to the dataset, especially when viewing a time-series of RTC images.
 For consistency, we use the geolocation from the Sentinel-1 state vectors rather than matching the geolocation based on DEM features.